ids/cluster-builder-vbox/README.md

 Any folder apart from __eg__ in the __clusters__ folder will not be tracked by git for this repo, and may be initialized as a git sub repo to store your cluster configurations elsewhere.

 __Note:__ _Before building your cluster make sure a host only network exists in VirtualBox (File -> Host Network Manager).
-If __vboxnet0__ does not already exist, hit the Create button to create it._
+If __vboxnet0__ does not already exist, hit the Create button to create it and name it __vboxnet0__.
+Leave the IP address and DHCP server settings as default._

-Once you have created your cluster package folder and inventory hosts file:
+Once you have created your cluster package folder and inventory hosts file, you can build the k8s cluster:

 ```
 bash build-cluster my-clusters/k8s